 What makes a social protection system?

-Chris de Neubourg, Professor at Tilburg University, and Director of Social Policy Research Institute
+- Prof. Dr. Chris de Neubourg - Professor of Public Policy and Management at Tilburg University and the Director of the Social Policy Research Institute

-Garima Bhalla, Economist and Social Protection Specialist, FAO
+- Garima Bhalla - Economist and Social Protection Specialist at FAO